Email

 When should I use an API for email?

-For example, if you’re an online shopping retailer, you should provide relevant email receipts, shipping notifications, and other messages.
+For example, if you’re an online shopping retailer, you should provide relevant email receipts, shipping notifications, and other transactional email messages.
 Of course, you probably don’t have the time or desire to send these emails to your hundreds (or thousands, or millions) of customers individually.

-With an email API, you can automate sending and tie messages to triggered actions.
+With an email API, you can leverage various features to automate sending and tie messages to triggered actions.
 Unlike SMTP, you can easily code an API to do what you want, when you want it.
 A purchase is made?
 Email a receipt.
 A shipping order is placed?
 Automatically send a tracking number or location updates.
 This saves you the crazy hassle of manually updating and sending messages, streamlines your service lifecycle, and strengthens your customer relationships.

 Now that you know a little more about SMTP vs. API, go forth and email with confidence.
 You’ll know what method is right for you, and you’ll have two less acronyms to worry about.
 Interested in more explanatory articles like this?
 Check out our thoughts on parallel programming, Gmail open tracking, and email rendering.